 hat is Carpal Tunnel Syndrome?
-Carpal tunnel syndrome, or CTS, is the numbness, tingling, and weakness in your hand caused by excess pressure on the median nerve in your wrist.
+Carpal tunnel syndrome (CTS) is the numbness, tingling, and weakness in your hand caused by excess pressure on the median nerve in your wrist.
 This pain may extend up into the arm, between the hand and elbow.
-Carpal tunnel syndrome affects between 3%-6% of Americans aged 18-64 each year.
+CTS affects between 3%-6% of Americans aged 18-64 each year.

 Often times, carpal tunnel syndrome is caused by the overuse of the hand, fingers, and wrist.
 And more often than not, due to extended time using a computer or laptop.
-The numbness and/or pain can cause swelling of the wrist that can keep you from getting valuable work done at your computer, especially when working from home.
+The numbness, or hand and wrist pain can cause swelling of the wrist.
+This swelling can keep you from getting valuable work done at your computer, especially when working from home.

 The following methods have been shown to reduce swelling and pain caused by CTS:

-- Reduce wrist activity and/or rest your wrist longer between activities.
+- Reduce wrist activity.
+Or, rest your wrist longer between activities

 - Try wearing a wrist splint at night.
-This tends to take pressure off your median nerve.
+This tends to take the pressure off your median nerve

-While these methods may help to reduce some of the pain and swelling caused by Carpal Tunnel Syndrome, certain cases may be more serious, and may require physical therapy or even surgery.
+While these methods may help to reduce some of the pain and swelling caused by Carpal Tunnel Syndrome, certain cases may be more severe and may require physical therapy or even surgery.

-At the Spine & Orthopedic Center, we may be able to help ease your pain.
-Each case is different, and after a careful consultation, specific physical therapy practices, stretches or exercises may be recommended for certain patients.
+At the Spine & Orthopedic Center, we may be able to help ease your hand pain.
+Each case is different, and after careful consultation, specific physical therapy practices, stretches, or exercises may be recommended for certain patients.
 Find out more about the causes and treatment options for CTS by visiting the Spine & Orthopedic Center today.